tmarback/ModularCommands/README.md

 - `requiredGuildPermissions`: The (guild-wide) permissions that the calling user must have in the guild in order to call the command.
 Default: `none`
 - `subCommands`: The subcommands of this command.
 If this command is called and the first argument matches the alias of one of the subcommands, that subcommand is called instead.
 More info on the `Subcommands` section.
 Default: `none`
 - `priority`: If there is a situation where this command has the same signature/alias of another command and one does not override the other (both are in the same registry, both come from different subregistries of a registry, both are subcommands of the same command, etc), the one with the highest `priority` value will be given precedence.
 If both have the same priority, the one whose `name` comes first lexicographically is given precedence.
 Default: `0`
+- `canModifySubCommands`: This only exists for the `CommandBuilder` and annotated versions, as with the interface it just depends on the implementation.
+If `true`, the `ICommand#addSubCommand(ICommand)` and `ICommand#removeSubCommand(ICommand)` methods of the generated command will be useable, and the set returned by `ICommand#getSubCommands()` will be modifiable.
+If `false`, the set is unmodifiable and the add/remove commands throw an `UnsupportedOperationException`.
+See the `Command` class description for details.
+Default: `true`

 OBS: "none" means that there is no default value (a value must _always_ be specified). "`none`" means an empty set/list/etc. "`null`" means the value `null`, literally.